Essential Spring Property Maintenance Tips

 A: Generally most landlords are ok with this, provided it’s an improvement.
-However, should you wish to change the garden in any way, you MUST get the landlords approval.
+However, if you would like to change the garden in any way, you MUST get the landlords approval, so always ask.
 This even applies to planting some new flowers.
-The odd plant or 2 may not seem like much but there might be a valid reason why certain plants wouldn’t work for the property.
-Failing to seek the landlord’s permission could result in a charge to the tenant to return the garden to the way it was.
+The odd plant or 2 may not seem like much, but there might be a valid reason why certain plants wouldn’t work for the property.
+Failing to have the landlord’s permission could result in a charge to return the garden to the way it was.

-A: Tenants can have social events in their garden such as summer parties.
+A: As a tenants you can have social events in your garden such as a party.
 You are responsible though for everything that then goes with that.
 This makes you responsible for noise, nuisance or damage caused, together with tidying up any mess.
 If a landlord wanted to restrict any activities, it would need to be explicitly written into the tenancy agreement.

 A: There is no obligation for a landlord to provide garden maintenance equipment.
 The reason being, it can lead to additional risks for both landlord and tenant.